buddhist-uni/buddhist-uni.github.io/_courses/philosophy.md

 ## The Course

-This course gives a traditional, 10-week introduction to Theravada Buddhist Philosophy.
+This course gives a traditional, 10-week introduction to Theravāda Buddhist Philosophy.

 It does not cover comparative philosophy or the history of philosophy and it does not attempt to present the theory from a Western frame, nor even from a practical angle.
-Instead, this course opts for an approach modeled on the traditional Theravada commentaries.
+Instead, this course opts for an approach modeled on the traditional Theravāda commentaries.

 My own bias, however, is towards early Buddhism.
 So, while the Abhidhamma Tradition (at least as presented here) doesn't stray _too_ far from the Pāli Canon, there are a couple points throughout the course where differences will be noted.